LaMonte Wade Jr Preview, Player Props: Giants vs. Padres

-LaMonte Wade Jr, with a slugging percentage of .333 in his past 10 games -- including two home runs -- will be in action for the San Francisco Giants versus the San Diego Padres, with Pedro Avila on the hill, August 31 at 9:40 PM ET.
+On Friday, LaMonte Wade Jr (.200 on-base percentage in past 10 games, 169 points below season-long percentage) and the San Francisco Giants play the San Diego Padres, whose starting pitcher will be Michael Wacha.
+First pitch is at 9:40 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Reds.
+He had a hitless performance in his most recent game (0-for-5) against the Padres.

 LaMonte Wade Jr Game Info & Props vs. the Padres